Convalescent plasma therapy for COVID-19

 STOP PRESS: Results from a Chinese that randomised 103 participants with severe or life-saving COVID-19 to either open-label convalescent plasma or standard of care reported no difference in clinical recovery or PCR changes by day 28.
 Evolving standard of care during the study included antiviral medications, antibacterial medications, steroids, human immunoglobulin, Chinese herbal medicines, and other medications.
 However, this study was original planned to include 200 participants but was closed early due to lack of new cases after COVID-19 was contained in China.

-This report was first published on 23 May 2020 and was updated on 3 June 2020 in include the STOP PRESS report on the JAMA paper.
+This report was first published on 23 May 2020 and was updated on 3 June 2020 to include the STOP PRESS report on the JAMA paper.

 - Shen C et al. Treatment of 5 critically ill patients with COVID-19 with convalescent plasma.
 JAMA.
 2020 323(16): 1582–1589. doi: 10.1001/jama.2020.4783.
 (27 Mar 2020).